Tour added to wishlist!

 Yep, it might not be for the faint hearted, but if you're like me, and macabre-inclined, spooky stories and legend can be a great insight into a local culture, past and present.

-Here are my recent goosebump-inducing favourites:
+Here are my recent goosebump-inducing favourites – plus my top five haunted hikes:

 Lima, Peru